The Knights of Rhodes

 In 1522, Sultan Suleyman the Magnificent’s Turkish forces of 100,000 men laid siege to Rhodes.
 The Knights successfully defended themselves for six months but were finally defeated.
 The Turks admired the courage of the Knights and allowed them to sail away to Malta.

-The Sovereign Military Hospitaller Order of Saint John of Jerusalem, of Rhodes, and of Malta still exists today.
-It is one of the few Orders created in the Middle Ages that remains active today.
+The Order of Malta is one of the few Orders created in the Middle Ages and still active today.
 It is also the only one that is at the same time religious and sovereign.
 After the loss of Malta the Order settled definitively in Rome in 1834 where it owns, with extraterritoriality status, the Magistral Palace in Via Condotti 68 and the Magistral Villa on the Aventine Hill.

-The 79th Grand Master, Fra' Matthew Festing, was elected Head of the Order for life on March 11, 2008.
-The Order has diplomatic relations with 104 countries (many of which are non-Catholic) and missions to major European countries, as well as to European and international organizations.
-The original Hospitaller mission has become once again the main activity of the Order, growing ever stronger during the last century.
+The Sovereign Order of Malta is a sovereign subject of international law, with its own constitution, passports, stamps, and public institutions.
+The Order has diplomatic relations with 104 countries - many of which non-Catholic - and missions to major European countries, as well as to European and international organizations.
+The original Hospitaller mission became once again the main activity of the Order, growing ever stronger during the last century.
 On 2 May 2018, Fra’ Giacomo Dalla Torre has been elected the 80th Grand Master of the Sovereign Order of Malta.